mikependon/RepoDB.NET/pages/mappers/propertyvalueattributemapper.md

 ---

-A mapper class that is being used to map the list [PropertyValueAttribute](/attribute/propertyvalueattribute) objects into a class property.
-This class is used as an alternative to the [PropertyValueAttribute](/attribute/propertyvalueattribute) attribute.
+A mapper class that is being used to map the list [PropertyValueAttribute](/attribute/parameter/propertyvalueattribute) objects into a class property.

 ### Methods